zzzhc/vimrc/README.md

 ### rails fuf

-when you opened a rails project, below abbrs is set for fuzzy find files
+when you open a rails project, below abbrs is set for fuzzy find files

 * r: search under project root
 * cc: search under config